dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 Each context has at least one test case.
 The following two constraints apply:

-- Only the first test case may have a "main call", i.e. command line arguments or stdin.
+- Only the first test case may have a "main call", i.e. command line arguments or _stdin_.
 - Only the last test case may have a test for the program's exit code.

 Do note that the first and last test case may be the same one: